OneCircle1/MengProgram1/fastText/README.md

 Install fastText.

-Make sure the path name of training file and testing file are modified in the python file.
+Make sure the path name of training file and testing file have been modified in fastText.py.

-Run python file.
+Run fastText.py.